Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

 - Tatum is responsible for attempting 21.4% of his team's field goal attempts this season with 21.1 per game.

-- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's tries from beyond the arc.
+- He's attempted 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.

-- Tatum's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Tatum's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- On defense, the 76ers have given up 110.9 points per contest, which is third-best in the league.
+- Defensively, the 76ers are ranked third in the NBA, allowing 110.9 points per contest.

-- On the boards, the 76ers are ranked second in the NBA, conceding 41.2 rebounds per game.
+- On the glass, the 76ers are ranked second in the league, giving up 41.2 rebounds per game.

-- In terms of assists, the 76ers are sixth in the league, allowing 24.2 per contest.
+- The 76ers allow 24.2 assists per contest, sixth-ranked in the league.

-- Allowing 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked squad in the NBA.
+- The 76ers give up 11.6 made 3-pointers per contest, fifth-ranked in the league.

 Jayson Tatum vs. the 76ers